Security for the Royal Wedding

 This weekend is sure to be a joyous one, and if you are planning on celebrating in your home town or if you are planning to watch the royal wedding and celebrate in Windsor we hope you enjoy the festivities and urge that you take steps to keep yourself safe.

-All info from the Thames Valley Police website.
+All info and images from the Thames Valley Police website.

 Harry and Meghan image from: Kensington Palace Twitter